npmcomponent/eugenicsarchivesca-horizontal-accordion/Readme.md

-# pamphlet
+# horizontal accordion

-  a simple horizontal accordian
+  A simple horizontal accordion.
+Manages classes, but you need to supply the styles.
+Check out the `example.html` file for a full implementation.

 ## Installation